RandomsCTF/write-ups/Hack.lu CTF 2015/GuessTheNumber [ppc] (150)/README.md

  [...]
 ```

 Apparently, sequence element #100 is always our answer #1.
-When we try to go forward, it turns out sequence element #101 is not the answer #2, but number #99 is.
+When we try to go forward, it turns out that the element #101 is not the answer #2, but the element #99 is.
 That is enough to guess what the server algorithm is: take the first 100 numbers from the LCG and run them backwards.

 Here's the code to replicate the whole sequence: